nick-juliano/exohammer/README.md

 ## Installation
 ___
+exohammer is pip installable:

+'pip install exohammer'

+If you prefer to install from source code you can follow these steps:
-Once you clone/fork/download/etc this repo on your local machine, you can install the library by following these steps:
+Once you clone/fork/download/obtain this repo on your local machine, you can install the library by following these steps:
 - cd into the directory
 - run `pip install .`